 In 2007 she and Donna Malane formed Lippy Pictures.
 Together they created and co-produced Time Trackers, a 13-part international children's time-travel drama (with The Gibson Group/TaylorMedia) wrote Bloodlines a 90 minute television drama (for Screentime NZ), and co-wrote and produced five telefeature dramas; Until Proven Innocent, Tangiwai - a Love Story, Field Punishment No.1, Pirates of the Airwaves and Jean, for TVNZ/Lippy Pictures.

-Most recently they have co-created, written and produced the crime series The Gulf, the first season of which premiered in NZ and Germany in 2019 and sold to Sundance (US), Nine (Aus), UKTV, Netflix (Australasia) among others.
+Most recently they have co-created, written and produced two seasons of the crime drama The Gulf, a NZ/German co-production which premiered in NZ and Germany in 2019 and sold to Sundance (US), Nine (Aus), UKTV, Netflix (Australasia) among others.

 Paula has also worked as a script consultant and produced two film shorts (Queer Selfies, 2014 and Run Rabbit, 2018).
-As an author Paula has written five young adult novels, including Out Walked Mel (AIM Best First Book Award), Sasscat to Win (Esther Glen Medal) and Dare Truth or Promise (NZ Post Children's Book of the Year) which have been published internationally.
-She has held the Writing Residency at the Dunedin College of Education as well as the Robert Burns Fellowship, and the 2009 Writing Residency at Victoria University of Wellington.
+As an author she has written five young adult novels, including Out Walked Mel (AIM Best First Book Award), Sasscat to Win (Esther Glen Medal) and the groundbreaking queer novel Dare Truth or Promise which won the NZ Children's Book of the Year.
+She has held the Writing Residency at the Dunedin College of Education as well as the Robert Burns Fellowship, and the Writing Residency at Te Herenga Waka Victoria University of Wellington.
 Prior to her move to the screen Paula was a publisher and founding partner of Longacre Press.